F5OEO/rpitx/Readme.md

     -l            loop mode for file input
     -p float      frequency correction in parts per million (ppm), positive or negative, for calibration, default 0.
-    -d int 	      DMABurstSize (default 1000) but for very short message, could be decrease -h            help (this help).
+    -d int 	      DMABurstSize (default 1000) but for very short message, could be decrease -c 1          Transmit on GPIO 4 (Pin 7) instead of GPIO 18 -h            help (this help).

 <h2> Modulation samples </h2>